ritishpaul/ritish_blog/_posts/Projects/2020-07-23-Arduino-Binary-Counter.markdown

 ![Circuit](/ritish_blog/images/circuitbinary.jpg)

-Setting up the LEDs in a horizontal manner would be the most logical as you can see them clearly without having to twist the arduino or breadboard.
+Setting up the LEDs in a horizontal manner would be the most logical as you can see them clearly without having to twist the Arduino or breadboard.
 Next up was to connect these diodes with some power.
 The part of the breadboard from a-j sends current vertically whereas the + and - does it horizontally.
 So from ports 5-2, I connected them to the column that leads to the long leg of their respective LED.
 After that, I reduced the current flow by placing resistors that connected the electric flow onto the other side of the breadboard.
-Lastly, I connected all of the LEDs to the ground port of the arduino.
+Lastly, I connected all of the LEDs to the ground port of the Arduino.

 #### Code